rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 | Admin Portal CSV export | Once per `ENROLLMENTS_PAGE_SIZE` rows streamed |
 | API integrations / automated tooling | Depends on the polling interval of the client |

-**Planned improvement — [ENT0-9531](https://2u-internal.atlassian.net/browse/ENT0-9531):** We have already identified and scoped a caching layer to sit in front of the Snowflake call.
-Since `COURSE_PROGRESS` data refreshes only ~daily, a short-lived cache keyed per enterprise will eliminate redundant queries within the same refresh window, significantly reducing observed query volume while keeping the data as fresh as the underlying pipeline allows.
-The implementation for this task is [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788).
+**Planned improvement — [ENT-9531](https://2u-internal.atlassian.net/browse/ENT-9531):** We have already identified and scoped a caching layer to sit in front of the Snowflake call.
+To avoid stale data while still eliminating redundant reads, the proposed implementation uses a **5-minute per-enterprise cache window**.
+That should significantly reduce repeated request-time queries caused by pagination, refreshes, and repeated report views, while keeping the data close to current Snowflake state.
+The implementation subtask for this work is [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788).

 ---